 But because the Internal Revenue Service did not recognize that joint state filing, they had to do added work to complete their state returns.
 This was because most states use taxpayers' federal returns as the basis for filing a state return.

-In order to have the correct numbers from a federal return to plug into a joint state return, same-sex couples must fill out a federal return.
-So same-sex couples typically complete a dummy federal joint return to use as the basis for their state taxes.
+In order to have the correct numbers from a federal return to plug into a joint state return, same-sex couples had to fill out a fake federal Form 1040.
+That dummy federal joint return was used as the basis for their state taxes.

-That means four returns: one joint state filing, a fake federal joint return and two single federal 1040s for each partner.
-If the couple uses a tax professional, that extra tax work means additional costs for the taxpayers.
+That meant four returns: one joint state filing, a fake federal joint return and two single federal 1040s for each partner.
+If the couple uses a tax professional, that extra tax work meant additional costs for the taxpayers.

-The costs can go beyond just filing season.
+The costs also went beyond just filing season.

-If, for example, you cover your domestic partner on workplace health insurance, it's a taxable event to the partner who provides the coverage.
+Before DOMA was invalidated, for example, when an employee covered a same-sex spouse on workplace health insurance, it was a taxable event to the partner who provided the coverage.
 That's an expense that heterosexual couples don't face, since the spouse in a man-and-wife marriage is part of the federally tax-free family coverage.

 "That's typically between $3,000 to $5,000 a year," says Miller.
 "Some employers will gross it up to cover the tax, but others won't, so you have to be prepared for the expense."

 Companies that "gross up" employee compensation build the tax cost of the added income into the payment so that when taxes are accounted for, the worker still nets the full amount of the intended bonus or benefit.